Depression Counseling Homepage

 This Depression Counseling introductory course provides a fundation of theoretical and practical knowledge and skills to develop psychological treatments for patients with moderately severe to severe depression, which can be scaled up in routine health care settings.
 All parts of this training are free, including registration, learning, testing, and a certificate of completion.
 This course is intended for primary-care physicians, nurses, and allied health professionals in training and practice.

 For a publication on this course’s efficacy, see “The Healthy Activity Program (HAP), A Lay Counsellor-Delivered Brief Psychological Treatment for Severe Depression, in Primary Care in India: A Randomised Controlled Trial,” (2017), The Lancet, https://doi.org/10.1016/S0140-6736(16)31589-6; see also “Building Public Health Capacity through Online Global Learning,” (2018), Open Praxis, to see more research related to NextGenU.org’s educational model, check out NextGenU.org’s publication page.
+Subscribe to our newsletter to be notified of future updates, new courses, and to be part of our community.

 There are 12 modules which provide: